simbleau/simbleau.github.io/_posts/2023-11-20-using-vello-for-video-games.md

 The internet has done this once meaningfully in the past.
 In the 2000s, a herculean effort to optimize the performance of interactive vector graphics brought an advent of vector games through Adobe's Shockwave Flash player.
 But in the wake of SWF's deprecation from major browsers, there wasn't a worthy successor, and the era of web games died off.
 Unfortunately, efforts like HTML5 and WebGL were never able to replace what was lost.

-Hence, I believe the first games to understand and successfully use this image model under the constraints of major browsers could benefit from content-delivery savings, resolution independence, and offer novel applications of interactivity, physics, and non-descructive transformations.
+Hence, I believe the first games to understand and successfully use this image model under the constraints of major browsers could benefit from content-delivery savings, resolution independence, and offer novel applications of interactivity, physics, and non-destructive transformations.

 ## Onto the papercuts